-Santa Maria Farm has in its “Grand Mansion” from 1887 a living history,
+Santa Maria Farm has in its “Grand Mansion” from 1887 the living history,

 which depicts historical moments and how they influenced the entire history of the nation.